james-w/fzf-cheatsheets/README.md

 Everything up to the next command will be considered comments for that command.

+### Awesome Cheatsheets

+You can also use the [awesome-cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets) repo directly, though the formatting is not consistent there and so the help messages will be less useful.

+Simply checkout that repo somewhere:

+    git clone git@github.com:LeCoupa/awesome-cheatsheets.git path/to/awesome-cheatsheets

+and point your `FZF_CHEATSHEETS_DIR` to that directory in your `zshrc` or `bashrc`:

+    FZF_CHEATSHEETS_DIR=path/to/awesome-cheatsheets

 ## Inspiration

 Reddit user u/techAndLanguage [suggested the idea](https://www.reddit.com/r/vim/comments/g8haqm/question_about_how_to_use_vim_as_a_stream_editor/)